Saturday, December 26, 2015

 Despite getting up at 5:30 I still nearly missed the mountain sunrise.
 Guess I dawdled a little.

-Aside from just having a nice hike, I hoped to find enough water in the creek to photograph a waterfall or two.
+Aside from just having a nice hike, I hoped to find enough flow in the creek to photograph a waterfall or two.

-With the falls in "gentle" mode, I crossed the creek and poked around the peripheral fern grotto.
+With the falls in "gentle" mode, I crossed the creek and poked around in a peripheral fern grotto.

 Probably not that many people have taken in this view, but I know at least someone else has.
 A nearly full bottle of Sprite had been left behind.